galraif/andro/readme.md

 Open up the ``themes/+TextMate/Andro.tmTheme`` file in TextMate (nothing should happen, but the app should open).
 Then select "Andro" as your theme in ``TextMate ➜ Preferences ➜ Fonts and Colors``.

-**Note that this is not a full port.
-Some of the styling visible on the Espresso screenshots was not possible to replicate with TextMate.**

 Sublime Text 2
 --------------